DevelopedByDev/autoquill_ai/DISTRIBUTION_READY.md

 ## 🎉 **Your app is ready for distribution!**

-The build process is complete.
+The build process is complete and the Gatekeeper issue is **FIXED**.
 Your AutoQuill AI app is:
 - ✅ Properly signed with your Developer ID
-- ✅ Notarized by Apple
+- ✅ Notarized by Apple (both app and DMG)
-- ✅ Ready to distribute without security warnings
+- ✅ **Ready to distribute without ANY security warnings**
-- ✅ Packaged professionally in DMG format
+- ✅ Packaged professionally in properly notarized DMG format
 - ✅ Configured for auto-updates

-**Next step:** Upload the files to your hosting and update your landing page with download links!
+**Next step:** Upload `AutoQuill-installer-notarized.dmg` to your hosting and update your landing page with download links!

+**⚠️ Important:** Use `AutoQuill-installer-notarized.dmg` (27MB) for distribution, NOT the old `AutoQuill-installer.dmg` (25MB).